 1. Radiation of Pain

-The lower back pain may radiate to the back of thigh, front or sides of thighs and lower legs or it may be localized (confined to the aching area).
+Lower back pain may radiate to the back of one or both thighs, front or sides of thighs and lower legs or it may be localized (confined to the area of the pain’s source).

 2. Worsening of Pain

 This type of back pain usually aggravates with activity.

 Commonly the pain worsens at night or during prolonged periods of continuous sitting such as during office work, sitting in front of the TV, or during a long car trip, and can strain back muscles.

 The affected person may feel numbness, weakness or tingling sensations in the regions of upper or lower limbs that receive the nerve supply from the pinched or compressed nerve.